Full-time: 3 years, Part-time: Up to 6 years

 You could secure employment with a wide range of organisations including the NHS, local councils and public health agencies.
 With postgraduate teacher training, there are opportunities to go into educational careers too.

 You could also consider taking your qualifications to the next level.
-We now offer the MSc Applied Sport and Exercise Science – which includes Sport and Exercise Psychology or Physiology pathways – where you will develop advanced knowledge in your subject.
-Another option is our MRes (Sport and Exercise) where you can further your applied research skills.
+We offer the MSc Clinical Exercise Science and MSc Applied Sport and Exercise Science – which includes a Sport and Exercise Psychology pathway – where you will develop advanced knowledge in your chosen subject.

 Both these postgraduate courses offer you the chance to develop teaching abilities and the knowledge which could pave the way to study at PhD level.